Sator Square Non-Starters

 S A T O R

-This appears to be some type of Latin phrase, and has puzzled many since it first started appearing.
-And appear it did, reaching a status some have described as memelike long before the intertubes began trading in such stuff.
-Its earliest appearances seem to have been on the Italian Peninsula, but it has been seen in France, Portugal, and as far away as England and Syria.
-There is even a runic inscription of the square Although somehow this has been characterized and spread across the internet as being a runestone, it is (as can be seen in the image, below) carved into wood—the bottom of a bowl of some kind, partly missing, but which doubtless finished the Square.
+The square has appeared widely, reaching a status some have described as memelike long before the intertubes began trading in such stuff.
+Its earliest appearances were on the Italian Peninsula, but it has been seen in France, Portugal, and as far away as England and Syria.
+There is even a runic inscription of the square.
+Although somehow this has been characterized and spread across the internet as being a runestone, it is (as can be seen in the image below) carved into wood—the bottom of a wooden bowl, partly missing, but which doubtless finished the Square.²

 Then, as I noted, the secret of the square seems to have been lost.
 The earliest known attempt at a decipherment of the Square came from a Byzantine scribe in the 14th century, but there have been many since.
 The 19th century saw a boom in scholarly efforts, which continued until last century when they dropped off, with codebreakers either feeling it to be unsolvable or being satisfied with the efforts already made.